Gromov-Witten/Hurwitz wall-crossing: Moduli spaces of -admissible maps

-\end{itemize} Since multiplicity and degree take only integer values, by Lemma \ref{br} and the choice of $L$, there is only possibility for which the condition $\mathbf{(i)}$ is satisfied.
-Namely, if $f_{\CC}$ does not contract any irreducible components and has only simple ramifications.
+\end{itemize} Since the multiplicity and the degree take only integer values, by Lemma \ref{br} and the choice of $L$, there is only one possibility for which the condition (i) is satisfied.
+Namely, $f_{C}$ does not contract any irreducible components and has only simple ramifications.

-To unpack the condition $\mathbf{(ii)}$, recall that a non-constant ramified map from a smooth curve to $\p^1$ has at least two ramification points; it has precisely two ramification points, if it is given by
+To unpack the condition (ii), recall that a non-constant ramified map from a smooth curve to $\p^1$ has at least two ramification points; it has precisely two ramification points, if it is given by